keboola/developers-docs/extend/generic-extractor/functions.md

 See [example [EX097]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/097-function-ifempty).

 ### User Data
-Assume that you have an API returning a response that does not contain any time information in the response.
+Assume that you have an API returning a response that does not contain any time information.
 For example:

 {% highlight json %}
 [